 Marie-Agnès is studying liver development with a particular focus on late endodermal differentiation.
 She is using induced pluripotent stem cells to understand the mechanisms behind the commitment of stem cells towards the hepatic fate.
 Marie-Agnès is currently finishing her PhD.

 Past lab members

 Claudia Raggi, MD, PhD

 Claudia co-founded the lab in 2015 and remained with us until January 2019.
-She developed the main technologies concerning liver tissue engineering, as well as their applications for disease modelling and cell therapy.
+She developed the main technologies concerning liver tissue engineering, as well as their applications for disease modeling and cell therapy.
 She co-founded Morphocell Technologies Inc., where she is now Chief Technology Officer.

 Sarah did an internship in our lab during the summer of 2017.
 She studies Cell and Molecular Biology at the University of Sherbrooke.
 In our lab, Sarah worked on the mechanisms behind the differentiation of iPSCs to definitive endoderm.
-For such a project, which aimed at improving in vitro differentiation to obtain more functional liver organoids, Sarah receive a scholarship by the Canadian Liver Foundation.
+For such a project, which aimed at improving in vitro differentiation to obtain more functional liver organoids, Sarah received a scholarship by the Canadian Liver Foundation.